quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 :p How does Q-learning ensure it can learn the optimal policy even when using a non-optimal policy for action selection?
 ??x
-Q-learning updates based on a behavior policy but aims to converge to the optimal action-value function \(q^\star\).
+Q-learning updates based on a behavior policy but aims to converge to the optimal action-value function $q^\star$.
 By allowing the use of any arbitrary policy during updates, Q-learning can explore more effectively and potentially find better policies than those used in exploration. x??

 ---